McDonnellSean/LA-Homelessness-Data-Analysis/README.md

 # Los Angeles Homelessness Analysis and Visualization

-This analysis focuses on exploring and analyzing homelessness data for Los Angeles County and City.
+This analysis focuses on exploring and analyzing homelessness data for Los Angeles County and City retreieved from Los Angeles Homeless Services Authority (LAHSA).
 It uses a combination of SQL for data preparation, Tableau for visualization, and analytical results derived from the data.
 The objective is to provide a comprehensive understanding of homelessness patterns, shelter availability, and identify key hotspots across the city's council districts.

 The analysis is divided into three core parts: